wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## STUN/TURN server configuration

-The WHIP endpoint MAY return ICE server configuration urls and credentials usable by the client in the 201 Created response to the HTTP POST request to the WHIP endpoint url.
+The WHIP endpoint MAY return STUN/TURN server configuration urls and credentials usable by the client in the 201 Created response to the HTTP POST request to the WHIP endpoint url.

-Each ICE server will be returned on a Link header with a "rel" attribute value of "ice-server" where the Link target URI is the ICE server URL and the credentials are encoded in the Link target attributes as follows:
+Each STUN/TURN server will be returned on a Link header with a "rel" attribute value of "ice-server" where the Link target URI is the server URL as defined in {{!RFC7064}} and {{!RFC7065}} and the credentials are encoded in the Link target attributes as follows:

 - username: If the Link header represents a TURN server, and credential-type is "password", then this attribute specifies the username to use with that TURN server.
 - credential: If credential-type attribute is missing or has a "password" value, the credential attribute represents a long-term authentication password, as described in {{!RFC8489}}, Section 10.2.